 How to Get a Handbags and Leather Products Trading License in Dubai

 Dubai's position as a global trade corridor makes it one of the most attractive destinations for retailers and wholesalers dealing in fashion accessories and leather goods.
 With consumer appetite for handbags, wallets, belts, and premium leather products growing steadily across the Gulf Cooperation Council region, entrepreneurs and established businesses alike are looking to establish a formal trading presence in the emirate.
-Securing a Handbags and Leather Products Trading Licence under Activity Code 4771.96 at Dubai South Business Hub Free Zone is one of the most efficient ways to do exactly that, offering full foreign ownership, streamlined compliance, and direct access to international supply chains.
+Securing a Handbags and Leather Products Trading License under Activity Code 4771.96 at Dubai South Business Hub Free Zone is one of the most efficient ways to do exactly that, offering full foreign ownership, streamlined compliance, and direct access to international supply chains.

 Why Dubai Is Well-Positioned for Leather Goods Trade